philipshurpik/react-native-starter-kit/README.md

 #### Integration testing:
 * using `appium` for integrational testing
 See Appium setup in `test/appium` folder
-Tests are in `test/specs` folder
+Please set correct version of your iOS simulator (9.3/10.0) in `testConfig.js` `IOS_VERSION` const Tests are in `test/specs` folder

-Appium setup includes actionServer that serves commands from test (like actions and redirects) And TestRunner component that is Execute button, when pressing on it app gets commands from server and executes it.
+Appium setup includes actionServer that serves commands from test (like actions and redirects).
+And TestRunner component that is Execute button, when pressing on it app gets commands from server and executes it.
-The main idea of it - to be able to login/logout/redirect between routes to make tests simpler
+The main idea of it - to be able to login/logout/redirect between routes to make tests simpler .

 #### Eslint:
 * using `mocha-eslint`